Skip to Content

 Can excessive menstruation be treated?

 If your doctor finds stress or birth control pills as the cause of your excessive menstruation, you will be advised or other contraceptive methods used.
 Also, vaginal infections and other causes will require further testing.
 Vaginal infections — gonorrhea and chlamydia, can be treated with antibiotics.
 If your bleeding is due to a polyp, a curettage or polyp forceps is used with good success rate.
+Your doctor may also suggest hormone medicines or an intrauterine system to reduce heavy bleeding.

 Also, vaginal infections and other causes will require further testing.
 Vaginal infections — gonorrhea and chlamydia, can be treated with antibiotics.
 If your bleeding is due to a polyp, a curettage or polyp forceps is used with good success rate.